Wirecloud/wirecloud/docs/installation_guide.md

 5. [Optional]: Change the `THEME_ACTIVE` setting to `wirecloud.fiwarelabtheme`.
    This theme is the one used by the FIWARE Lab's Mashup portal.
-6. [Optional]: Provide a [`FIWARE_PORTALS` setting].
-This setting is used for signing out from other portals at the same time the user sign out from Wirecloud, providing a single sign out experience.
+6. [Optional]: Provide a [`FIWARE_PORTALS` setting](#fiware_portals).
+This
+   setting is used for signing out from other portals at the same time the user sign out from WireCloud, providing a single sign out experience.
 This setting is also used for building the navigation bar.
 7. Run `python manage.py migrate; python manage.py collectstatic --noinput`